-Given their remoteness, you'll have to take a four-wheel drive and do a short hike to get to them.
-But rest assured your troubles will be worth it when you're soaking in the springs and enjoying views of Mexico.
+Given their remoteness, you'll have to take a four-wheel drive and hike to get to them.
+But rest assured, your troubles will be worth it when you're soaking in the springs and enjoying views of Mexico.
 If you get too hot, you can always get out and take a dip in the Rio Grande — the contrast of hot and cold water is supposed to be great for circulation.

 Where to stay: Lajitas Golf Resort